Ciachula/8WeekSQLChallenge/Pizza Runner - Case Study 2/Solution_B/solution.md

 | 103           | 4         | 23
 | 104           | 3        | 10
 | 105           | 2        | 25

+- With more pizza ordered the avg_distance is increasing
 <hr>

 ### 5. What was the difference between the longest and shortest delivery times for all orders?